Youtube Twitter Facebook

 Your eyes can tell you about your health.
 Here are some visual signs that can be seen by the naked eye:

-• Bloody eye (also known as a "subconjunctival hemorrhage") if not caused by trauma, may be a sign of extreme high blood pressure or a platelet disorder.
+• Bloody eye (also known as a "subconjunctival hemorrhage") if not caused by trauma, may be a sign of extreme hypertension or a platelet disorder.

 • Bulging eyes may be evidence of a Thyroid disease such as "Graves Disease".